-South Carolina uses the Shares Model in determining child support obligations.
+South Carolina child support guidelines was created using the Shares Model.
 The Shares Model was developed by the Child Support Guidelines Project of the National Center for State Courts.
 The Shares Model includes research into the economic expenses of raising a child and applies a concept that a child should receive the same proportion of parental income that they would receive if the parents lived together.

-As soon as the court determines the custody arrangements, child support can be calculated.
+As soon as the court determines the custody arrangements, child support in South Carolina can be calculated.
 The court will determine how much child support will be paid if any, and to whom it will be paid.
-The Department of Social Services provides a calculator on their website to assist in estimating the amount of child support that may be ordered.
-There are a number of circumstances that can cause modifications to the amount of child support the calculator will show.
+The Department of Social Services provides a calculator on their website to assist in estimating the amount of SC child support that may be ordered.

 - Income of each parent